OUTLINE

 For performance tuning tips see this presentation by Szymon Migacz from NVIDIA GTC 2021.
 See the PyTorch Performance Tuning page by the same author.

 For profiling, in almost all cases you should start with line_profiler (see Python Profiling).
 Other tools also exist.
-If you are running on a GPU then you can use the NVIDIA profiler nvprof or nsys to profile you code.
-For the MNIST example on this page, the Slurm script would be modified as follows:
+If you are running on a GPU then you can use the NVIDIA profiler nsys to profile your code.

 Reproducibility